pfptcommunity/ser-mail-api-python/README.md

     # Add Base64 encoded attachment
     message.add_attachment(Attachment("VGhpcyBpcyBhIHRlc3Qh", Disposition.Attachment, "test.txt", "text/plain"))

-    # Add File attachment from disk, if disposition is not passed, the default is Disposition.ATTACHMENT
+    # Add File attachment from disk, if disposition is not passed, the default is Disposition.Attachment
     message.add_attachment(FileAttachment(r"C:\temp\file.csv", Disposition.Attachment))

     # In the following example, we will create a byte stream from a string.
 This byte array is converted